cisagov/ScubaGear/PowerShell/ScubaGear/baselines/exo.md

 Audit logs SHALL be maintained for at least the minimum duration dictated by OMB M-21-31 (Appendix C).

 <!--Policy: MS.EXO.17.3v1; Criticality: SHALL -->
-- _Rationale:_ Audit logs may no longer be available when needed if they are not retained for a sufficient time.
-Increased log retention time gives an agency the necessary visibility to investigate incidents that occurred some time ago.
+- _Rationale:_ Increased log retention time
+gives an agency the necessary visibility to investigate incidents that occurred some time ago.
 OMB M-21-13, Appendix C, Table 5 specifically calls out Unified Audit Logs in the Cloud Azure log category.